 Then one day, we ran out of half & half and I used milk instead.
 Which oddly enough, I liked better.

-When 2014 rolled around, I made a tiny goal to stop adding sweetener altogether in my coffee.
+A year later, I made a tiny goal to stop adding sweetener altogether in my coffee.
 I’ve been drinking it with just whole milk ever since!

 And then we visited my in-laws for Christmas…

-I’ve known for awhile that there are “better” coffee creamers on the market.
-The ingredients on those containers read milk, heavy cream, sugar and natural flavors.
+I’ve known for a while that there are “better” coffee creamers on the market.
+The ingredients on those containers read milk, heavy cream, sugar, and natural flavors.

 I’m not too concerned about the first three.
 Ideally, there wouldn’t be any sugar at all since it took me several years to wean myself off, but you can’t win every battle.